 Four staff networks for people to discuss and consider issues.

 Contact your MP or a Member of the House of Lords about an issue that matters to you

 Sign up for the Your Parliament newsletter to find out how you can get involved

 Take a tour of Parliament and enjoy a delicious afternoon tea by the River Thames

 See some of the sights you’ll encounter on a tour of Parliament

 Book a school visit, classroom workshop or teacher-training session

 Access videos, worksheets, lesson plans and games

 EU Home Affairs Sub-Committee

 Report published 6 March 2017.
+Report debated on 17 July 2017.
 Awaiting Government response and debate.